zippydoc/task-info/README.md

 You want to add your own TASK to this plattform?
 This is as simple as that:

-You want to add your own TASK to this plattform?
-This is as simple as that:

 1. Create a new task.info file.
 The simplest way is to copy-paste an existing task.json file from https://github.com/zippydoc/task-info and modify this in according to your preferences.

 2. Create a new task.py file.
 The simplest way is to copy-paste an existing task.py file from https://github.com/zippydoc/tasks and modify this in according to your preferences.